shikaan/titef/docs/index.md

 # Titef

-Tiny Test Framework for newbies.
+Tiny, zero-dependecies test framework for newbies.

 It runs on top of NodeJS and it's meant to unit-test JavaScript applications.